matrix-org/matrix-spec-proposals/proposals/2432-revised-alias-publishing.md

    users result in `M_FORBIDDEN`).
 For rooms with `history_visibility` set to `world_readable`, it can also be called by users outside the room.

+   Servers might also choose to allow access to other users such as server administrators.

 Various APIs are currently subject to implementation-defined access restrictions.
 No change to the specification is changed in this regard (implementations will continue to be free to impose their own